 In the interests of variety, in 2018 we’ll be running in reverse from East to West, the infamous nafsnarT.

-Cars meet at 9am by the church in Llandeusant, then lifts to Cwm Llwch for a 10:15am start.
+Cars meet at 9am at the crossroads by the Red Kite Feeding Centre and Black Mountain Caravan Site on the main road near Llandeusant, then lifts to Cwm Llwch for a 10:00am start.

-Sunset is 21:30, so no one should be finishing in Llandeusant in the dark this year…
+Sunset is 21:30, so no one should be finishing in the dark this year…

-We’ll be having a BBQ and camping at the Black Mountains campsite – £10pn, bring change for the showers and something to add to dinner.
+We’ll be having a BBQ and camping at the Black Mountain caravan park – £5pppn, bring change for the showers and something for dinner.
+They said we should “pitch in the field overlooking the mountain.”

 Final details and lift share will be sorted via the MDC facebook page – please RSVP.